InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

 * There might be potentially reusable functionality buried in monolithic code.
   Legacy code tends to be less modular than new one.
 * There is an available repository for sharing code.
-* Source code can be a useful as documentation on small enough pieces.
+* Source code can be as useful as documentation on small enough pieces.
 * Documentation needed for getting started using a small piece of code is easy to write.
 * Time commitments might already have been made for customer deliveries (not changeable).
 * The value of modularity is nearly invisible for end users.